 Kristie Priano gets some love from Chance, who appreciates the taste of whipped cream.
 Click on the video: Candy Priano reads from her work in progress during an Open Mic session at the Butte County, CA, Library.
-You will hear a few passages from Chapter 1 of her narrative nonfiction, Fifteen.
+You will hear a few passages from Candy’s memoir, Fifteen.

 Police pursuit crashes to apprehend nonviolent offenders have killed thousands of innocent victims.
 This number continues to grow, leaving behind shattered families who discover hidden darkness in this unfettered, police practice that unfolds on our roads and highways every day.